Avoid cabin fever and enjoy the upcoming school break with this list of fun, family-friendly events and activities happening in Rochester, NY.

 5. Dine Out ROC

 There's a wide range of cuisines to enjoy in the Greater Rochester area.
-From casual (but delish) burgers at Bill Gray's to more upscale experiences at Branca Midtown or CRISP Rochester, the Flower City has what you're looking for.
+From casual (but delish) burgers and plates at Bill Gray's to more upscale experiences at Branca Midtown or CRISP Rochester, the Flower City has what you're looking for.
 Enjoy a meal the whole family will love from a local Rochester restaurant.
 Plan your next meal with our dining resources and meal guides.